Everything Has Changed

-"Everything Has Changed" is a song written and recorded by American singer-songwriter Taylor Swift featuring English singer-songwriter Ed Sheeran, taken from Swift's fourth studio album, Red (2012).
-Produced by Butch Walker, the track was released as the sixth single from the album on July 14, 2013.
-A music video for the song was released prior, on June 6, 2013.
-"Everything Has Changed" is a guitar-led folk-pop ballad.
-The lyrics are about wanting to know a new lover better.
-The single received mixed reviews from music critics, who either complimented or criticized the production.
+"Everything Has Changed" is a song by the American singer-songwriter Taylor Swift featuring the English singer-songwriter Ed Sheeran from Swift's fourth studio album, Red (2012).
+Big Machine Records released it as the sixth single from the album on July 14, 2013.
+The song's music video, directed by Philip Andelman, was released on June 6, 2013.
+Produced by Butch Walker, "Everything Has Changed" is a guitar-led folk-pop song and a sentimental ballad.
+Its lyrics are about wanting to know a new lover better.

-"Everything Has Changed" peaked at number 32 on the US Billboard Hot 100 and was certified double platinum by the Recording Industry Association of America (RIAA).
-It reached the top 10 on charts of Ireland, Scotland, and the United Kingdom, and was certified platinum in the lattermost country.
-Swift performed "Everything Has Changed" with Sheeran on Britain's Got Talent on June 8, 2013, and included it in the set list of the Red Tour (2013–2014).
-A re-recorded version, "Everything Has Changed (Taylor's Version)", was included on Swift's re-recorded album Red (Taylor's Version), released on November 12, 2021.
+Some music critics praised Swift and Sheeran's vocal performances, while others deemed "Everything Has Changed" generally weak and generic.
+The track reached the top ten on the national charts of Ireland, Scotland, and the United Kingdom, and received multi-platinum certifications in Australia and the United States.
+Swift performed the song with Sheeran during her third concert tour, the Red Tour (2013–2014).
+A re-recorded version, "Everything Has Changed (Taylor's Version)", was released as part of Swift's second re-recorded album, Red (Taylor's Version), on November 12, 2021.
+The track peaked at number 59 on the Billboard Global 200 and charted in Canada, Singapore, and the United States.

-Background and composition
+Production and composition

-Swift released her third studio album, Speak Now, in October 2010.
+Taylor Swift released her third studio album, Speak Now, in October 2010.
 She wrote the album by herself and co-produced it with Nathan Chapman.
 Speak Now was similar to Swift's previous album, Fearless (2008), in its country pop production style.
 On her fourth studio album, Red (2012), Swift wanted to experiment with other musical styles.
 To this end, she approached different producers other than Chapman, beyond her career base in Nashville, Tennessee.

-Swift wrote "Everything Has Changed" with Sheeran on a trampoline in Swift's backyard.
-It was produced by Butch Walker, a prominent contemporary hip hop producer.
+Swift wrote "Everything Has Changed" with Ed Sheeran on a trampoline in Swift's backyard.
+It was produced by Butch Walker, a prominent contemporary producer.
 Swift initially worked with Walker and Sheeran on separate songs, but brought "Everything Has Changed" to Walker because she "knew he would approach it from an organic place, which is where [Sheeran] comes from".
 She chose Walker as a new collaborator on Red because she admired his "emotionally charged" production.

 "Everything Has Changed" is a midtempo ballad driven by guitar.
 Critics described it as a folk-pop song.
-The track extensively uses syncopation at the sixteenth-note level, which musicologist James E. Perone deemed a trademark style of Swift's music and reminiscent of her self-titled debut album (2006).
+The track extensively uses syncopation at the sixteenth-note level, which the musicologist James E. Perone deemed a trademark style of Swift's music and reminiscent of her self-titled debut album (2006).
 Perone commented that "Everything Has Changed" incorporates hip-hop influences with the deep bass drum beats in its production.
 Lyrically, the song is about two new lovers wanting to get to know each other better.
 Both Swift and Sheeran provide lead vocals, alternating between the verses.